AIPI510/aipi510-fall24/README.md

 # Team Assignment #1
 ## Data Sourcing

-Note to all online students: You are awesome!
+Note to all online students: You are really really awesome!

 ## Instructions
 1. Create a feature branch in the class GitHub repository for your team.